The ABCs of Investing in Sri Lankan Real Estate

 Step 6: Complete

 The final transfer of ownership and title takes place through the Deed of Transfer (DOT).
 For new developments, the seller’s lawyer prepares this document and offers it free to the buyer.
 The seller also offers an updated version of the survey plan with the DOT to register the property title with the buyer’s name in the land registry.
 A public notary notarizes the change in ownership and confirms the transfer.
-Here the seller’s lawyer or the buyer’s lawyer can also act as the public notary without the involvement of a third party notary.
+Here the seller’s lawyer or the buyer’s lawyer can also act as the notary public without the involvement of a third party notary.

 As the buyer, you don’t necessarily have to be present at the signing of the DOT.
 It’s the seller that signs it in the presence of the lawyers and two witnesses and your lawyer works with settling payment balances, estate agent fees, etc. He will also receive the keys of the property and title documents on your behalf and register the DOT while notifying the local council or municipality of the change in ownership.
 Finally, once the registration is complete, you will receive the certificate of ownership.